Website is Your Brand

 The bigger the client, the more likely it is that an executive, owner, or employee is going to bring up branding at some point during one of our initial meetings about website design.
-Don’t get us wrong; branding is a great topic, and one that any business, large or small, should take seriously.
+Don’t get us wrong; branding is a great topic, and one that any business, large or small.
+Should take seriously.
 We don’t think the mistake is in considering the branding implications of a new site, but in thinking about them differently in the first place.
+Your website is your brand.

 In other words, for most companies, the website is the most important part of the brand.